José Capmany

 Capmany is widely recognized as the most important rock musician and a cornerstone in Costa Rican rock development.
 Many musicians have said they found him a source of inspiration, and most of his songs have been sung by other people as a form of tribute.

-Sony Music edited a last album with Capmany's music after his death.
-"Volando alto/La historia salvaje" is a double disc, one with his old hits and other with unreleased songs that were completed by his bandmates.
+Sony Music released an album of Capmany's music after his death.
+Volando alto/La historia salvaje is a double disc, one with his old hits and other with unreleased songs that were completed by his bandmates.